Bumblebee-3/Aoi.js-dashboard-with-aoi.js-plugins/Readme.md

 ![error](https://media.discordapp.net/attachments/878880487681179678/945272452240515123/20220219_172243.png)

 **Solution:** This happens when you try to fetch data from an api without signing in.
 Re-Start the code and then login.

+## Facing any issues?
+DM me on discord: Blurr#1447 / create an issue